Control of the multiclass $G/G/1$ queue in the moderate deviation regime

-To present the risk-sensitive control problem, let $h$ and $g$ be nonnegative, continuous functions from $\R^I_+$ to $\R$, monotone nondecreasing with respect to the partial order $a\le b$ iff $b-a\in\R^I_+$.
-Assume that $h, g$ have at most linear growth, i.e., there exist constants $c_1, c_2$ such that
+To present the risk-sensitive control problem, let $h$ and $g$ be nonnegative, continuous functions from $\R^I_+$ to $\R$, monotone nondecreasing with respect to the partial order $a\le b$ if and only if $b-a\in\R^I_+$.
+Assume that $h, g$ have at most linear growth, that is, there exist constants $c_1, c_2$ such that

 Given $n$, the cost associated with the initial condition $\tilde X^n(0)$ and control $B^n\in\Bf^n$ is given by